yud1sta/feathers-refresh-token/README.md

 Forked from [TheSinding/authentication-refresh-token](https://github.com/TheSinding/authentication-refresh-token)
 There are three major differences of my implementation:

-1. Implement refresh token via Feathers standalone service instead in Feathers authentication strategy,
+1. Implement refresh token via Feathers standalone service instead of as Feathers authentication strategy,
-2. The form of refresh token is actual JWT instead of just uuid
+2. The form of refresh token is actual JWT
-3. Support all authentication strategies (local, oAuth) instead of just local strategy
+3. Support all authentication strategies (local, oAuth)

 ## Refresh Tokens Hooks for Feathers